 The Company estimates the value of the assets acquired in the business combinations on the basis of fair value to the ongoing operations of the acquired businesses.
-For additional information, See Notes 10 and 11 "BUSINESS COMBINATION" of these financial statements.
+For additional information, See Notes 9 and 10 "BUSINESS COMBINATION" of these consolidated financial statements.